sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 ...
 ```

-As you can see, it is the exact same call, just to different members `ConfigMaps`, `Pods`, `Deployments`, etc. In the end, we want to have a function `getRandomApiFunction` that returns one of these methods randomly so that we can call it.
+As you can see, it is the same call, just to different members `ConfigMaps`, `Pods`, `Deployments`, etc. In the end, we want to have a function `getRandomApiFunction` that returns one of these methods randomly so that we can call it.
 The problem here is that each of these objects has a different type signature, so we can't write generic code to handle them all (this whole article would be a _lot_ easier to write if Go had Generics...but this is a whole other debate).
 Let's get our hands dirty and see how we can do this.

 ### The code we found